Mizzou-3d-Spine/Mizzou-3d-Spine/README.md

 ---

-Then users could copy the following code and paste into RStudio, then press the "Enter" key (Figure 3):
+Then users could copy the following code and paste into R, then press the "Enter" key (Figure 3):

 ```r